dh4/mupen64plus-qt/README.md

 ##### --configdir

 This is configured under the paths tab.
-This is entirely optional, but allows you to specific a different directory to load the mupen64plus.cfg file from (useful if you want to say, load different input settings at different times).
+It's entirely optional, but allows you to specify a different directory to load the mupen64plus.cfg file from (useful if you want to say, load different input settings at different times).

+You can also specify the config directory on a per-game basis under Settings->Configure Game.

 ##### --datadir